 Project Goals

-- Working with service providers (i.e. input suppliers, government and private research and extension services, agro-dealers, and others) to identify and co-develop systems and applications that transform this data and information to useable products that support their businesses or programs to reach clients more effectively; and
+• Working with service providers (i.e. input suppliers, government and private research and extension services, agro-dealers, and others) to identify and co-develop systems and applications that transform this data and information to useable products that support their businesses or programs to reach clients more effectively; and

-- Building capacity in national programs to support and sustain these approaches.
+• Building capacity in national programs to support and sustain these approaches.

-Critical short-term outcomes will be:
+Critical short-term outcomes were:

 (i) the use of tools and data by service providers and research organizations;